-- Immediately after the demolition of the camp site, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO.
+- Immediately after the demolition of the camp site, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. - The contractor's procedure for rehabilitation shall be approved by the ECO and Engineer. - Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - Labourer's facilities (if applicable) must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All construction site areas must be rehabilitated or reinstated to the satisfaction of the ECO.
+This includes the pipeline route and powerline route. - All temporary fencing and demarcation must be removed and the areas reinstated to the satisfaction of the ECO. - Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO. - All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO. - All spoil material is to be removed from the site and appropriately disposed of, to the satisfaction of the ECO.

-Any additional disturbed areas must be rehabilitated or reinstated to the satisfaction of the ECO.
+The pipeline route and any additional disturbed areas must be rehabilitated or reinstated to the satisfaction of the ECO.
 This shall include but not be limited to:

-- Earthworks to reinstate the physical characteristics of the site.
-Here attention to the natural vertical and lateral heterogeneity in landform shall guide the reinstatement of natural areas. - Replacement of topsoil material care shall be taken to ensure that the same material that was removed from each area is replaced there, since this will carry the seed complement appropriate for re-establishment of each plant community type. - Final landscaping by machine, but landscaping by hand may be required in many areas under rehabilitation. - Re-seeding and / or replanting of rehabilitated areas. - The Contractor shall not be permitted to use fertilisers or pesticides. - It is imperative that any potential erosion problems are addressed.
+- Decompaction of pipeline - Earthworks to reinstate the physical characteristics of the site.
+Here attention to the natural vertical and lateral heterogeneity in landform shall guide the reinstatement of natural areas. - Replacement of topsoil material care shall be taken to ensure that the same material that was removed from each area is replaced there, since this will carry the seed complement appropriate for re-establishment of each plant community type.

+- Final landscaping by machine, but landscaping by hand may be required in many areas under rehabilitation. - Re-seeding and / or replanting of rehabilitated areas. - The Contractor shall not be permitted to use fertilisers or pesticides. - It is imperative that any potential erosion problems are addressed.
 This may require subsequent site visits to monitor the efficacy of erosion control measures.